Discretion pays for Japanese brands in China amid territorial dispute

 Ties between Japan and China have been strained by a territorial row over a group of islands, known as the Senkaku islands in Japan and the Diaoyu islands in China.
 Every time tensions flare, Japanese manufacturers of everything from cars to electronics see slowing sales in China.

-Another Japanese company that is winning over Chinese customers is Fast Retailing Co Ltd (9983.T), which is expanding its casual clothing Uniqlo brand in China’s vast interior, a region where nationalist sentiments traditionally run high, but where Uniqlo is not immediately identified as being Japanese.
+Another Japanese company that is winning over Chinese customers is Fast Retailing Co Ltd, which is expanding its casual clothing Uniqlo brand in China’s vast interior, a region where nationalist sentiments traditionally run high, but where Uniqlo is not immediately identified as being Japanese.

 Unlike consumers in big cities like Beijing and Shanghai, residents of China’s less-developed cities tend to be less exposed to global brands and less aware of where they come from.